UB-Mannheim/sci-work-course/doc/faq.md

 ## How do I specify multiple authors in BibTeX?

-Different authors have to be seperated by "and" in the author-field.
-A comma will be used to seperate last name and first name.
+Different authors have to be separated by "and" in the author-field.
+A comma will be used to separate last name and first name.
 A semicolon will be just looked as any text.
 Moreover, this often lead to errors like "too many comas".

 ## How can I change the font size?